Shameless Selling.

 But Frano’s most important job is shameless selling because people don’t just wander into Frano’s restaurant; instead, they need to be lured in.
 So most days you’ll find Frano standing by the front entrance, trying to engage each passerby and invite them to have a seat and order off his menu.

-While enjoying our lunch, I started listening to Frano's pitch.
-I realized that because there were so many indistinguishable on the narrow street, Frano needed to guide people into his little bistro.
-It dawned on me that what I was seeing was not just a random pitch but a in shameless selling.
-Not only that, but unlike so many of the marketing programs I've been involved with that take a long time to implement and evaluate, Frano knew instantly if his pitch worked.
+While enjoying our lunch, I started listening to Frano’s pitch.
+I realized that because there were so many indistinguishable restaurants on the narrow street, Frano needed to guide people into his little bistro.
+It dawned on me that what I was seeing was not just a random pitch but a masterclass in shameless selling.
+Not only that, but unlike so many of the marketing programs I’ve been involved with that take a long time to implement and evaluate, Frano knew instantly if his pitch worked.

 Or not.

 After listening for a while, I went up and introduced myself.
-I told Frano I had written books and blog posts on and and was fascinated by what he was doing.
+I told Frano I had written books and blog posts on sales and marketing and was fascinated by what he was doing.
 I wanted to ask questions about shameless selling, and I promised to stay out of his way while he welcomed in more tourists.

 I learned Frano understood the people walking past his establishment were probably interested in eating, but not at his restaurant.
 That meant he had seconds to size them up, figure out what they were looking for, and try to entice them quickly and effectively.

-Frano began each interchange in English because it's the most widely used language.
-But he'd immediately switch to German, Spanish, French, or any regional dialect if he perceived his prospect was more comfortable with that language.
-He also asked questions to find out what his potential wanted – something heavy or light, soup, salad or , coffee or a drink, perhaps, or just a place to sit and relax.
+Frano began each interchange in English because it’s the most widely used language.
+But he’d immediately switch to German, Spanish, French, or any regional dialect if he perceived his prospect was more comfortable with that language.
+He also asked questions to find out what his potential customer wanted – something heavy or light, soup, salad or seafood, coffee or a drink, perhaps, or just a place to sit and relax.
 All the while, he was offering his menu and trying to steer his customer towards a seat.

 When I returned to our table and relayed what I learned, my daughter said she had a similar experience working for PETA (People for Ethical Treatment of Animals).
 Ali’s job was traveling across the country, setting up displays, and discussing our modern food system and the value of a vegan diet.
 Like Frano, Ali told me she had to quickly size up her audience and determine the message that would work best to introduce them to animal rights.